software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `"default"` – uses a platform default animation
 - `"fade"` – fades screen in or out
 - `"flip"` – flips the screen, requires `stackPresentation: "modal"` (iOS only)
+- `"simple_push"` – performs a default animation, but without shadow and native header transition (iOS only)
 - `"slide_from_right"` - slide in the new screen from right to left (Android only, resolves to default transition on iOS)
 - `"slide_from_left"` - slide in the new screen from left to right (Android only, resolves to default transition on iOS)
 - `"none"` – the screen appears/disappears without an animation